Teeth Health

 Should I Worry About Missing Teeth?

 Missing teeth can cause several issues such as problems chewing and talking, as well as being an aesthetic concern.
-Adjacent teeth will tilt and move into the spaces and will be more likely to fracture.
-It’s therefore highly recommended to seek the help of a dental professional should you have suffered from missing teeth
+Adjacent teeth can tilt and move into the spaces, and can be more likely to fracture.
+It’s therefore highly recommended to seek the help of a dental professional should you have missing teeth

 What Causes Missing Teeth?